qlibs/ut/README.md

 > https://en.wikipedia.org/wiki/Unit_testing

-### Motivation

-- Compile-time first unit-testing is a super power of modern C++
+### Motivation (Compile-time first unit-testing is a super power of modern C++)

+- Compile-time tests should catch errors ealier
-  - It catches errors easier and helps (to a certain degree) avoid memory leaks and undefined behaviors
+- Compile-time tests should help (to a certain degree) avoid memory leaks and undefined behaviors

-- However, the main problem facing compile-time tests are bad error messages
+- Compile-time tests should have good error messages
-  - With C++20 and, especially, with clang that can be improved a lot to a degree sometimes even better than at run-time

-- Running tests at compile-time is useful and more and more powerful with each new standard, but there is also a strong use case for run-time execution as well.
-  - Firstly, not all tests can be executed at compile-time due to constexpr limitations (for example goto/exceptions/reinterpret_cast/... in C++20)
+- Run-time tests can be used when compile-time tests can't (for example goto/exceptions/reinterpret_cast/... in C++20)
+- Run-time tests can be used for code coverage
+- Run-time tests can be used for easier debugging
-  - Additionally there is case for the code coverage, debugging and CI reporting
+- Run-time tests can be used for CI reporting

-- Therefore, the combination of both seems the most powerful
-  - Compile-time tests with nicer error messages and run-time execution on top
-  - Plus ability to choose the execution model globally and/or for specific tests

 ### Features